donejs/donejs/docs/features.md

 ##### Fall through caching

-A fall through cache strategy serves cached data first, but still makes API requests to check for changes.
+Fall through caching is a technique that serves cached data first, but still makes API requests to check for changes.

+The major benefit of this technique is improved perceived performance.
+Users will see rendered content faster.
+Most of the time, when there is a cache hit, that content will still be accurate, or at least mostly accurate.

+This will benefit two types of situations.
+First is page loads after the first page load (the first page load populates the cache).
+This scenario is less useful when using server side rendering.
+Second is long lived applications that make API requests after the page has loaded.
+These types of applications will enjoy improved performance.

+By default, this is turned on, but can easily be deactivated for data that should not be cached.

 Here's how the caching logic works: